-\paragraph{Sparsity.} We refer to sparsity as the amount of disorder in the dimension's explanations, it is generally defined as the ratio of the number of bits needed to encode an explanation compared to those required to encode the input \citep{pope2019explainability, funke2022z}.
+\paragraph{Sparsity.} We refer to sparsity as a measure of the localization of subgraph explanations, it is generally defined as the ratio of the number of bits needed to encode an explanation compared to those required to encode the input \citep{pope2019explainability, funke2022z}.
 As we produce soft masks, we use entropy for this quantification.
-Given that compact explanations are more effective in delivering clear insights, enhancing human understanding, we evaluate \textit{sparsity} by measuring the normalized Shannon entropy over the mask distribution:
+Given that compact explanations are more effective in delivering clear insights, we evaluate \textit{sparsity} by measuring the normalized Shannon entropy over the mask distribution:

 A lower entropy in the mask distribution indicates higher sparsity/compactness.
 Motivation for using entropy for explanation size quantification can be found in one of the existing works~\citep{funke2022z}.

-\paragraph{Overlap Consistency.} In explaining latent space representations, it is essential to comprehend how input space factors influence specific latent features.
+\paragraph{Overlap Consistency.} This metric assesses whether the correlation between two embedding dimensions is mirrored in their corresponding explanations.
 A well-structured, disentangled latent space should correspond to distinct, uncorrelated topological structures.
 For example, if two embedding dimensions are correlated, their explanation substructures should also overlap.
 In our context, this a proxy measure for explanation's \textit{contrastivity}~\citep{wang2022reinforced, pope2019explainability}, based on the intuition that explanations for unrelated dimensions should differ substantially—particularly in the specific substructures they highlight.
 We aim to quantify how different topological components affect pairwise feature correlations in the latent space.
 To achieve this, we propose a metric that measures the strength of association between the physical overlap of the explanation substructures $\{\mathcal{G}_d\}$ and the correlation among corresponding latent dimensions $\{\mathbf{H}_{:,d}\}$.
-We compute the overlap between two subgraph components using the Jaccard Similarity Index (JSI) of their edge sets from Eq.~(\ref{eq:edgexp}): $\mathrm{JSI}(d,l;\mathbf{h}) = \frac{|\mathcal{E}_d \cap \mathcal{E}_l|}{|\mathcal{E}d \cup \mathcal{E}_l|}$.
-The \textit{overlap consistency} (OvC) metric measures the linear correlation between the pairwise JSI values and the squared Pearson correlation coefficients ($\rho^2$) of the embedding features:
+We compute the overlap between two subgraph components using the Jaccard similarity index of their edge sets from Eq.~(\ref{eq:edgexp}): $J(d,l;\mathbf{h}) = \frac{|\mathcal{E}_d \cap \mathcal{E}_l|}{|\mathcal{E}d \cup \mathcal{E}_l|}$.
+The \textit{overlap consistency} (OvC) metric measures the linear correlation between pairwise Jaccard values and squared Pearson correlation coefficients ($\rho^2$) of the embedding features:

 where $[*]_{d<l}$ denotes the condensed list of pair-wise similarities.
 By using $\rho^2$ we remain agnostic about the sign of the correlation among latent features, since high overlaps could originate from both cases.
-This metric provides a systematic way to assess the extent to which topological partitions align with the distribution of features in the embedding space, thus offering deeper insights into the interpretability and disentanglement of the learned representations.